prohippo/pyelly/README.txt

 PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
-It can speed development of many kinds of NLP applications by taking care of low-level language details not central to a given data problem or solution.
-It is now freely available on the web to anyone wanting to process or pre-process text data.
+It is now freely available on the Web to anyone wanting to try it out.

+PyElly is intended mainly for educational use, in that it allows a student to engage natural language at a fine level of detail and learn the issues involved in processing text data.
+It can be of interest to others, though, because of its extensive support for handling the messy aspects of language not central to a given data problem or its solution.

 The basic paradigm of PyElly is to rewrite natural language input into some other text output, which might be SQL, XML, or some other form.
 This